-WHAT IF I ADMIT TO ALLEGATIONS IN THE COMPLAINT?
+WHAT IF THE LICENSEE ADMITS TO ALLEGATIONS IN THE COMPLAINT?

-If, after investigation, probable cause is identified an Agent for the Board may negotiate terms of a Consent Agreement with a licensee in uncontested cases.
+If, after investigation probable cause is identified, an Agent for the Board may negotiate terms of a Consent Agreement with a licensee in uncontested cases.
 An uncontested case means that the licensee does not deny the facts revealed in the investigation.

 If the licensee accepts terms of a Consent Agreement, materials including the complaint, supporting documents and response by the licensee and the Consent Agreement are provided to the Disciplinary Review Committee.
-This may be done at a regular meeting or by mail.
-The Disciplinary Review Committee may accept the Consent Agreement, request revision of the Agreement or reject the Agreement.
+This may be done at a regular meeting of the committee or by mail.
+The Disciplinary Review Committee may accept the Consent Agreement, request revision of the Consent Agreement or reject the Consent Agreement.
+If the Consent Agreement is rejected by the Disciplinary Review Committee a date is set for a formal hearing

-WHAT IF I DENY THE ALLEGATIONS IN THE COMPLAINT?
+WHAT IF THE LICENSEE DENIES THE ALLEGATIONS?

 If the licensee denies the findings after investigation, and refuses to enter into a Consent Agreement with the Board, the matter is set for formal hearing.
 The Board may subpoena witnesses and documents in support of its position regarding the complaint.
 The licensee may also request that subpoenas be issued for witnesses and documents supporting their position.
 The hearing is held before a hearing officer or members of the Board.

-The Board makes a determination on the matter based on the facts, evidence submitted, testimony (as provided through a transcript of the hearing), and the experience and judgment of the Board members as they relate to applicable statutes and rules and regulations of the Board.
+The Board makes a determination on the matter based on the facts, evidence submitted, testimony as provided through a transcript of the hearing), and the experience and judgment of the Board members as they relate to applicable statutes and rules and regulations of the Board.

 Findings of Fact, Conclusions of Law, and Decision and Order of the Board on the matter are formulated and issued.
-The licensee and his/her attorney of record, if any, are provided with a copy of the decision, findings and conclusions.
+The licensee and his/her attorney of record, if any, are provided with a copy of the decision and accompanying findings and conclusions.